Virginia Chadwick: Ministerial career

 If Chadwick had become Premier whilst still a member of the Legislative Council it would not have been without precedence as Barrie Unsworth was a member of the Upper House when he became Premier in 1986 before resigning from the Upper House to successfully transfer to the Lower House.

 Following the murder convictions and 18-year prison sentences handed down in 1990 to 8 students (the “Alexandria Eight”) from Sydney's Cleveland Street High School and a North Shore Catholic school for the gay related killing of 33-year-old New Zealander Richard Johnson, Chadwick became the first education minister to directly address the issue of homophobic bullying and violence in New South Wales schools.
 Amid a wave of gay gang murders in which as many as 88 gay men were killed by youths, gay Social Science teacher Wayne Tonks was also brutally murdered by two 16-year-old students from Cleveland Street High School after he had received threats at the school and had his Artarmon flat ransacked.
 Another group of 30 youths aged 12–18 (the "Bondi Boys") were active in throwing gay men to their deaths off the cliffs of Marks Park, Tamarama (euphemised as "cliff jumping").

-As a result, the Gay and Lesbian Teachers and Students Association (GaLTaS) was formed in 1991 by gay high school teacher Derek Williams and lesbian student Jennifer Glass to tackle ongoing issues of homophobic school bullying, suicidal ideation, suicide among LGBT youth and homicide by students, via workshops, teacher training and books in schools programmes.
+As a result, the Gay and Lesbian Teachers and Students Association (GaLTaS) was formed in 1991 by gay high school teacher Derek Williams and lesbian student Jennifer Glass to tackle ongoing issues of homophobic school bullying, suicidal ideation, suicide among gay youth and homicide by students, via workshops, teacher training and books in schools programmes.

 Chadwick (left) at her launch for GaLTaS of Jacqui Griffin's (centre) SchoolWatch Report at Randwick Boys High School whose Principal Geoff McNeill (right) issued the invitation.
 First published in Sydney Star Observer.